memfault/interrupt/_posts/2022-02-01-january-2022-roundup.md

 - [**VolksEEG: Rust Development On Adafruit nRF52840 Feather Express - EmbeddedRelated**](https://www.embeddedrelated.com/showarticle/1437.php) by Steve Branam<br>
 A great play-by-play on getting an nRF52840 set up to develop and debug Rust with all the fixins, such as VSCode, Docker, and serial output. - Tyler

-- [**Hacking a VW Golf Power Steering ECU - Part 1**](https://blog.willemmelching.nl/carhacking/2022/01/02/vw-part1/) by Steve Branam<br>
+- [**Hacking a VW Golf Power Steering ECU - Part 1**](https://blog.willemmelching.nl/carhacking/2022/01/02/vw-part1/) by Willem Melching<br>
 An in-depth firmware reverse engineering project on the VW power steering ECU to enable self-driving on older VW models. - François

 - [**Multi-threaded Singleton Access in embedded C++ - Stratify Labs**](https://blog.stratifylabs.dev/device/2022-01-27-Multithread-Singleton-Access-in-embedded-cpp-copy/)<br>
 Using C++, you can automatically and cleanly control access to resources in a multi-threaded environment using singletons.
 We've all been in those C codebases where mutex unlocks and locks were forgotten at times. - Tyler